test-it

 review-it (review-only CLI)

-review-it discovers review.yaml (or test.yaml as fallback), diffs changed files against diff_base, and writes review artifacts.
+review-it discovers review.yaml (or legacy test.yaml), diffs changed files against diff_base, and writes review artifacts.
 It does not run tests, Docker, Vitest, llvm-cov, or coverage collection.

-Config discovery walks up from cwd (or --root).
+Config discovery walks up from cwd (or --root) for review.yaml first, then test.yaml.
 If no config is found in ancestors, it scans immediate child directories (same idea as test-it).
 When multiple child configs exist, pass --root <dir>.

 review-it init # create review.yaml (review-only defaults)